Baluahi: History

 Jagdispur has a very long historical background in the freedom movement of India.
 The King who ruled here was "Veer Kunwar Singh"(1856–1858), born in 1777, succeeded to throne in 1826, village "Dulaur" was most loveable village of Veer Kunwar Singh.
 This throne comprised two parganas and several Tulkas of Sahabad District.
 Late Hari Krishn singh family is one of the reputed family from this village.

 Climate

 Baluahi lies in North-Eastern part of interior India, so its climate is greatly influenced in any season.
 The climate there is of moderately extreme type.
 The hot weather begins about the middle of March, when hot westerly winds begin to blow during the day.
-The temperature may increase to 43° Celsius in summer.
-'Loo', which are local summer hot winds, blow at a speed of 30–40 km (25 mi).
+The temperature may increase to 43°C in summer.
+"Loo", which are local summer hot winds, blow at a speed of 30–40 km (25 mi).
 The months of April and May are extremely hot.
 In a normal year, the monsoon sets in by the third week of June and the rains continue intermittently through September or the early part of October.
 Winter begins from the month of November and lasts until the beginning of March.
 From April until the first break down of the monsoon, the district experiences occasional thunderstorms.